Wooden Kitchen Gadgets: Durable & Eco-Friendly Tools

 Wooden Spatulas Turners and Scrapers Gentle Tools for Every Pan

-• Flipping delicate foods in non-stick or enamel pans.
+• Flip delicate foods in nonstick or enameled pans.

-• Keep one for baking and one for savory cooking to avoid flavor transfer.
+Keep separate tools for baking and savory dishes to avoid mixing flavors.

 Wooden Ladles and Serving Utensils